Autophobia: Definitions

 Autophobia is closely related to monophobia, isolophobia, and eremophobia, however, it varies slightly in definition.
 According to the Merriam-Webster Medical Dictionary, eremophobia is a morbid fear of being isolated.
 In contrast, The Practitioner's Medical Dictionary defines autophobia as a morbid fear of solitude or one's self.

 Individuals who are suspected to have this fear-based condition undergo psychological assessment from a mental health specialist.
 To rule out any physiological causes of the disorder, medical history is gathered.
 A situational phobia, autophobia must interfere with the individual's daily tasks or routines due to symptoms caused by the condition such as anxiety to be diagnosed as such.

-Individuals with autophobia often experience a self-perpetuating cycle of emotional dependence and avoidance behaviors.
-They may become overly reliant on others for validation and security, fearing abandonment if not constantly connected.
-This can lead to over-scheduling social activities or avoiding situations where they might be alone, ultimately escalating their anxiety over time.